FAQs for Graduates

 How do I know if my name will be in the program?

-February 2, 2015 is the deadline to file an application for Spring, Summer, or Fall 2015 graduation AND be listed in the Commencement program.
+One way to ensure inclusion in the program is by petitioning to graduate with the Registrar's Office by February 2, 2015 for Spring, Summer, or Fall 2015 graduation AND be listed in the Commencement program.
 Students who have filed an application for graduation BEFORE the deadlines published for the terms: Summer 2014, Fall 2014, Spring 2015, Summer 2015, and Fall 2015, will be included in the 2015 commencement ceremonies and will have their name included in the Commencement program.
-Students filing after the deadlines are not guaranteed inclusion in the program.
+Students who register to graduate through this site may still be eligible to have their name in the program if registration is done by April 15, 2015.

 Students who do not wish for their names to appear in the Commencement program can request their names be removed.